Disney Publishing Worldwide: Disney Publishing Worldwide

 In October 2015, Disney Publishing announced the launch of the Freeform imprint to coincide with the relaunch of ABC Family as Freeform.
 This imprint was to be headed up by editor-in-chief and associate publisher Emily Thomas Meehan and would focus on young-adult and teen crossover fiction and nonfiction working with Freeform channel partners to develop new intellectual property from both developing and bestselling authors.
 The first book from Freeform was Two Truths and a Lie, written by Melissa de la Cruz and Margaret Stohl, and was the first in a trilogy.

-Disney-Hyperion started a new imprint, Rick Riordan Presents, for middle grade readers featuring mythology-based books by September 2016.
-Riordan would act as in a curator-type role and his editor, Stephanie Owens Lurie, would be editorial director of the imprint.
+Disney-Hyperion started a new imprint, Rick Riordan Presents, for middle-grade readers featuring mythology-based books by September 2016.
+Riordan would act in a curator-type role and his editor, Stephanie Owens Lurie, would be editorial director of the imprint.
 The imprint was planned to be launched with two books in 2018.
 By April 2017, the imprint had acquired three titles for its 2018 launch with audio rights sold to Listening Library.
 Riordan Presents first book, Aru Shah and the End of Time, will be written by Roshani Chokshi to be published in April 2018 and will be the first in a quartet of novels.
-The other two, Yoon Ha Lee 's Dragon Pearl Korean folklore novel and Jennifer Cervantes's Mayan based Storm Runner novel, will be stand-alone novels released in September 2018.
+The other two, Yoon Ha Lee's Dragon Pearl Korean folklore novel and Jennifer Cervantes' Mayan-based Storm Runner novel, will be stand-alone novels released in September 2018.

-As part of The Walt Disney Company's March 2018 strategic reorganization, Disney Consumer Products and Interactive Media was merged into Walt Disney Parks and Resorts segment and renamed Disney Parks, Experiences and Products.
-With the acquisition of 21st Century Fox by Disney by August 2019, National Geographic Partners publishing operations, NG Media, were transferred to Disney Publishing while ending Traveler magazine's US edition.
+As part of The Walt Disney Company's March 2018 strategic reorganization, Disney Consumer Products and Interactive Media was merged into the Walt Disney Parks segment and renamed Disney Experiences.
+With the acquisition of 21st Century Fox by Disney in August 2019, National Geographic Partners publishing operations, NG Media, were transferred to Disney Publishing while ending Traveler magazine's US edition.

-With group publisher Mary Ann Naples exiting to Hachette Books, in May Disney Publishing promoted two to take up Naples duties.
-Lynn Waggoner continued as vice president and global publisher, franchise while adding Disney Press, Marvel Press, Lucasfilm Press, and Disney Editions imprints.
-Emily Thomas Meehan moved up from director, editor-in-chief and associate publisher of the Disney Book Group to vice president and publisher of Hyperion, original content strategy and IP development.
+With group publisher Mary Ann Naples exiting Hachette Books, in May Disney Publishing promoted two to take up Naples' duties.
+Lynn Waggoner continued as vice president and global publisher, of the franchise while adding Disney Press, Marvel Press, Lucasfilm Press, and Disney Editions imprints.
+Emily Thomas Meehan moved up from director, editor-in-chief, and associate publisher of the Disney Book Group to vice president and publisher of Hyperion, original content strategy and IP development.

 In February 2020, Hachette Book Group acquired 1,000 titles for young readers from Disney Book Group.
 These books will be re-released by Little, Brown Books for Young Readers.
-In 2022, it was announced that Penguin Random House will take over distribution of Disney Publishing Worldwide titles from 2023 onwards.
+In 2022, it was announced that Penguin Random House will take over the distribution of Disney Publishing Worldwide titles from 2023 onwards.

+On March 29, 2023, as a part of a corporate restructuring to fold Marvel Entertainment into The Walt Disney Company, Marvel Comics was placed under Disney Publishing Worldwide.

+On May 2, 2025, PRH expanded their licensing agreement with Disney Publishing Worldwide to include new and future titles from their brands across a wide number of book formats.